 Wrongful death of the elderly can result from various scenarios, including traffic accidents.
 According to a report from the Governor’s Office of Highway Safety in Georgia (GOHS), those 65 and older had twice the risk of being killed in an accident compared to those younger than 65.

-If you have lost a loved one, contact the Law Offices of Shane Smith at 1-888-927-6955.
+If you have lost a loved one, contact the Shane Smith Law at 1-888-927-6955.
 We will review your case and determine what types of compensation you may be eligible to seek.